sehbaw/talesofatimebeing/index.markdown

 layout: home
 ---

 welcome to talesofatimebeing, a place where I am trying to let all my thoughts go.

+The name is based off the book "tales for the time beng" by ruth ozeki.